Benjamin R. Campbell, Ph.D.

 Ben Campbell joined Robert Morris University as an Assistant Professor of Engineering in the fall of 2011.
 Dr. Campbell spent eight years prior to that as a Laser Engineer at the Penn State Electro-Optics Center specializing in laser micromachining research.
 He has over 20 publications and has presented his work at several international laser conferences.
 Dr. Campbell has performed research for government funded investigations into ultrashort pulse laser-material interactions, and has also generated business with industrial partners to use lasers for innovative manufacturing processes.
 His sponsors and research partners have included: the Office of Naval Research, Sandia National Labs, Army Research Lab, Raytheon, General Atomics, Tyco Electronics, Aerotech, Johnson & Johnson, ExOne, Piezokinetics, Precision Therapeutics, Mecco Marking, Photomachining, Ibis Tek, Dynamic Eye, Exotic Metals Forming, Carnegie Mellon University and more.
 In 2011, Dr. Campbell was awarded his first research grant from the National Science Foundation in the amount of $300,000 for the "Fundamental Study of Pulse Length Dependency for Laser Ablation and Melt Formation" for laser machining applications.
 As a demonstration of his laser micromachining capabilities, Dr. Campbell laser etched the entire Gettysburg Address on a Lincoln penny.
 He also directed an intern to write the Declaration of Independence on a Nickel.
 His hobby of defacing currency with lasers has led to the formation of the company “Laser Coins” to produce and sell keepsake coins with meaningful messages inscribed by lasers, with the initial product offering being the Gettysburg Pennies.

 Dr. Campbell has served for many years on the faculty for the Pennsylvania Governor’s School for the Science (PGSS) at Carnegie Mellon University.
 During that time he taught courses in Laser Technology, the Science of Music, and led student research projects designing and building electronic musical instruments.
 In 2005 he was given the PGSS award for Exemplary Service.
 Since the loss of State funding for the program in 2009, Dr. Campbell has helped to lead efforts to restore the program.
 He serves as the Vice President and sits on the Board of Directors of the PGSS Campaign and has personally met with the Governor of Pennsylvania and the heads of the State Legislature to discuss the future of the program.
 In 2013, the PGSS Campaign succeeded in reinstating the Governor's School at Carnegie Mellon with a combination of alumni donations, state support and corporate sponsorship.
-Dr. Campbell also recently joined the Board of Directors for the National Conference of Governor's Schools.
+For his efforts in this and other areas of achievement, he has been recognized as one of Pittsburgh Magazines's 2013 40 under 40 honorees.
+In 2014, the Spectroscopy Society of Pittsburgh awarded him the J. Kevin Scanlon Award for the Promotion of Science for his volunteer efforts in science education.

-In his two years at Robert Morris University, Dr. Campbell has taught Introduction to Engineering, Dyanmics, Circuits and Electromagnetics, Biomedical Engineering Principles, and Design & Manufacture of Biomedical Devices and System.
-He has assumed responsibility for advising over 60 biomedical engineering students.
-Dr. Campbell is the faculty adviser for a student chapter of the Biomedical Engineering Society (BMES), which he helped form at RMU.
+Since coming to Robert Morris University, Dr. Campbell has taught Introduction to Engineering, Dyanmics, Circuits and Electromagnetics, Analog and Digital Electrionics, Biomedical Engineering Principles, Design & Manufacture of Biomedical Devices and Systems, and Experimental Methods for Engineering Management.
+For his first three years at RMU he supported the Biomedical Engineering program as an adviser for over 60 students.
+Dr. Campbell was also the faculty adviser for a student chapter of the Biomedical Engineering Society (BMES) and Engineering World Health (EWH), both of which he helped form at RMU.
 He has also initiated an undergraduate research project involving neural interface technology, which was presented at the 2012 BMES annual conference and 2013 ASEE conference.
+Currently, he is supporting the mechanical engineering program and developing a Mechatronics Minor for RMU.
 Dr. Campbell also maintains close ties with the Penn State Electro-Optics Center and has taken many RMU students and faculty there for tours.
 His summer research at the Electro-Optics Center has supported several RMU students as interns working with him and looks forward to strengthening the connection between PSU and RMU for collaborative research and outreach.